EuroPython/website/data/pages-content/cfp.md

 All presentation content can be at **beginner, intermediate or advanced** level.

-[comment]: # (Other than talks and tutorials, you are also welcome to submit **posters**: printed in large formats, it is a graphical way to showcase a project or a technology.
-Posters are exhibited at the conference, read at any time by participants, and can be discussed face to face with their authors during the poster session.)
+Other than talks and tutorials, you are also welcome to submit **posters** - printed in large formats.
+It is a graphical way to showcase your research, project or technology.
+Posters are exhibited at the conference, read at any time by participants, and can be discussed face-to-face with their authors during the poster session.

 ## Topics ##